CougarCS/mo-code-movember-2014/README.md

 - Facebook event: <https://www.facebook.com/events/1534577913444543/>
 - Please fill out the form here <http://bit.ly/MoCode2014Form> so that we know who will be participating.

+## How to participate and share what you're working on

+Please post an issue on the Mo' Code Movember repo with your username as the title.
+Whenever you have updates on what you are working on, you can post comments on your issue (and @tag the people you are working with).

 ## Calendar of events

 | Dates | Name | Location | Description |